Royston Parish Church News - Sunday 6th July 2025

 9 am Said Communion Service

-10.30 am Sung Communion Service with Church Choir, Children’s Church, followed by refreshments and The Treble Makers
+10.30 am Sung Communion with Church Choir, Children’s Church followed by

 9 am Morning Prayer